 A Hearing Aid is Born

 There are several steps that go into creating a hearing aid.
 To begin, a client must go to an audiologist and receive a prescription of sorts, or at least determine what level of amplification is needed.
 From there, an imprint is created, ideally forming a perfect mold of the inner ear.
 Gel is poured into the mold to form the actual hearing aid casing, which is then combined with the circuit board and additional electronic portions.
 The hearing aid can then be inserted into the casing and forwarded along to testing.
 Quality control is of course very important to ensure the hearing aid properly operates as well as fits in the ear snugly.
-The cost of the individual parts relies on its durability and functionality; however the hidden costs enter through the middleman.
-When retailers buy the hearing aids, they have the ability to increase price and pass that along to the consumer.
-Many boast that their long-term customer service is what makes their cost worthy, but this is worth questioning.
+The cost of the individual parts relies on their durability and functionality; however, the hidden costs enter through the middleman.
+When retailers buy hearing aids, they have the ability to increase prices and pass that along to the consumer.
+Many boast that their long-term customer service is what makes their cost-worthy, but this is worth questioning.

 AARP helpfully specified the cost for the average consumer, basing their breakdown on a $4,400 pair of hearing aids.

 - The manufacturer provides research into the best technology (totaling $1,320) as well as the costs of the materials ($400).

 - The retailer must rent a building ($473), pay salaries ($660), market the hearing aid ($300), train the employees ($220), test the products further ($352), and insure their business ($132), all while trying to maintain a profit ($473).

 Clearly, the hefty costs come through the retailer.